-Last week we talked about what a “Just the Basics” pantry is (or minimalist pantry), and reasons to establish one in your home.
-We also talked about some ways to get started.
-This week we will be talking about shopping and stocking your awesome new fuss-free pantry system!
+Last week we talked about what a Minimalist pantry is, and reasons to establish one in your home.
+Now’s the part where we talk about shopping and stocking your awesome new fuss-free pantry system!

 See Part 1 here: Establishing a “Just the Basics” Pantry